niciBume/Cat_Prey_Analyzer/README.md

 <img src="/readme_images/lenna_casc_Node1_001557_02_2020_05_24_09-49-35.jpg" width="400">

+The script can connect to your [Sure Petcare Catflap](https://www.surepetcare.com/en-us/pet-doors/microchip-cat-flap-connect), either by logging directly into your account through the surepy module from [https://github.com/benleb/surepy](https://github.com/benleb/surepy) or your homeassistant [hass.io](https://hass.io), or both.
+It tries the settings from config.py and the environment variables, first surepy, then it falls back to homeassistant.

 # Related work
 This isn't the first approach at solving the mentioned problem!
 There have been other equally (if not better) valid approaches such as the [Catcierge](https://github.com/JoakimSoderberg/catcierge) which analyzes the silhouette of the cat a very recent approach of the [AI powered Catflap](https://www.theverge.com/tldr/2019/6/30/19102430/amazon-engineer-ai-powered-catflap-prey-ben-hamm).
 The difference of this project however is that it aims to solve *general* cat-prey detection through a vision based approach.
 Meaning that this should work for any cat!